What Happens in Vegas: How Jesus Heals Our Hurts

 The next morning, I woke up to a phone call from my parents, who had kindly let me sleep in while they and my brother got breakfast, informing me that the car window (of my mom’s brand new car) had been smashed in, and everything had been taken.

 Shocked and panicked, I began to run a mental list of everything that was gone: the sweater, the jacket, the city mugs, but more than that.
-Also, all of my clothes and shoes, my backpacking backpack, all of the jewelry I’d taken to London including my grandmother’s ring, and my retainer.
+Also, all of my clothes and shoes, my backpacking backpack, all of the jewelry I’d taken to London including my grandmother’s ring, and my retainer—of all things.

 I was overcome with both sadness and anger, and I also felt violated as I imagined a stranger rummaging through my very personal belongings.